Frequently Asked Questions for PGY1 Residency: Pharmacy Practice

 How are research projects ideas determined?
 What sort of research skills will I gain and where is my research presented?

-The process of how research projects are determined has varied from year to year.
-In the last several years the Leadership of the Department of Pharmaceutical Services and the Leadership of the Department of Clinical Pharmacy developed a list of research projects for the residents to choose from (using a ranking process).
-The list focused on projects that demonstrated the value of clinical pharmacist services, and/or focused on quality improvement initiatives such as drug safety, optimal medication use, cost effective drug use, and efficient, safe and effective medication preparation, delivery and administration.
+Annually, the leadership of the Department of Pharmaceutical Services and the leadership of the Department of Clinical Pharmacy developed a list of research projects for the residents to choose from (using a ranking process).
+The list developed in this forum focus on projects that demonstrate the value of clinical pharmacist services, and/or focus on quality improvement initiatives such as drug safety, optimal medication use, cost effective drug use, and efficient, safe and effective medication preparation, delivery and administration.
 Primary and secondary research preceptors are pre-assigned to the projects.

-Residents gain skills in: adhering to a timeline for completion, creating an appropriate study design and methodology, completing data collection and analysis and summarizing research findings.
-Residents are enrolled in the Designing Clinical Research Interprofessional Curriculum at UCSF which guides them through modification of their research proposal and creation of a version suitable for submission to the Committee on Human Research Residents also receive support to work with the Clinical and Translational Science Institute (CTSI) in order to complete their statistical analysis.
+PGY1 residents participate in a research certificate program and will gain skills in: adhering to a research timeline, creating an appropriate study design and methodology, completing data collection and analysis and summarizing research findings.
+Residents are enrolled in the Designing Clinical Research Interprofessional Curriculum at UCSF which guides them through modification of their research proposal and creation of a version suitable for submission to the UCSF Institutional Review Board.
+For projects requiring more advanced statistics, residents also receive support to work with the Clinical and Translational Science Institute (CTSI) in order to complete analysis.